hankbao/libreboot/docs/install/bbb_setup.md

     ships to many countries.
 Some people find these clips difficult to get hold of, especially in South America.
-If you know of any good suppliers, please contact the libreboot project with the relevant information. **If you can\'t get hold of a pomona clip, some other clips might work, e.g. 3M, but they are not always reliable.
+If you know of any good suppliers, please contact the libreboot project with the relevant information. **If you can't get hold of a pomona clip, some other clips might work, e.g. 3M, but they are not always reliable.
 You can also directly solder the wires to the chip, if that suits you; the clip is just for convenience, really.**
 -   **External 3.3V DC power supply**, for powering the flash chip: an ATX power supply / PSU (common on Intel/AMD desktop computers) will work for this.
 A lab PSU (DC) will also work (adjusted to 3.3V).
-    -   Getting a multimeter might be worthwhile, to verify that it\'s supplying 3.3V.
+    -   Getting a multimeter might be worthwhile, to verify that it's supplying 3.3V.
 -   **External 5V DC power supply** (barrel connector), for powering the
     BBB: the latter can have power supplied via USB, but a dedicated